Orange County Pedestrian Accident Lawyers

 Get Started on Your Case with a Free Consultation

 At the Law Office of Marshall Silberberg, we don’t back down in the face of insurance companies or drivers who may try to claim that you were solely responsible for your pedestrian accident.
-Your injuries may range from traumatic brain injury (TBI) to spinal cord damage to full-body paralysis, and these are simply not comparable to those sustained by most drivers in pedestrian accidents.

 Our pedestrian accident lawyers in Orange County have recovered more than $500 million in settlements and verdicts.
 We uncover every stone in the pursuit of justice.
 We know how debilitating your injuries can be, and with almost 40 years of combined legal experience, our firm can fight on your behalf.